ameli/imate/docs/index.rst

 |travis-devel| |codecov-devel| |licence| |format| |pypi| |implementation| |pyversions|

-A python package to compute the trace of the inverse of a matrix or a linear matrix function.
+A python package to compute the trace of the inverse of a :ref:`matrix <1.
+Fixed matrix>` or a :ref:`linear matrix function <2.
+One-Parameter Affine Matrix Function>`.

 ..
 For users
 ..     * `Documentation <https://ameli.github.io/TraceInv/index.html>`_